nathanwilk7/pg_hook_minimal/README.md

 ## Development

-Below are some notes about you can run Postgres locally on an Ubuntu VM, develop, and debug it.
+Below are some notes about how you can run Postgres locally on an Ubuntu VM, develop, and debug it.

 ### Build Postgres in an Ubuntu VM via Multipass